 Place tilapia on prepared baking sheet and roast until fish reaches a minimum internal temperature of 145 degrees, 12-15 minutes.

-Remove from oven, carefully transfer to a plate, and allow to cool 5-10 minutes.
+Carefully transfer fish to a plate and let cool 5-10 minutes.

 While fish roasts, prepare ingredients.